 Niko’s practice pursues a musical, humanistic, and integrative approach to sound and technology.
 Niko performs and improvises with acoustic, digital, analog, electro-mechanical, and hybrid instruments.

-Niko’s experience includes working with experimental electro-acoustic studios—BEAMS (Brandeis University), HUSEAC (Harvard University), REMLabs (Rice University), and the Experimental Music Studios (University of Illinois Urbana-Champaign).
-Yamamoto attained degrees in composition-theory from University of Illinois Urbana-Champaign and composition from the Shepherd School of Music at Rice University; Niko is a doctoral candidate (ABD) at Brandeis University.
-Before teaching at Massachusetts Institute of Technology, Niko was on the teaching staff of Harvard University (HUSEAC), Brandeis University (BEAMS), and the Shepherd School of Music’s Preparatory Program (Young Children’s Division).
+Niko completed degrees in composition-theory from University of Illinois Urbana-Champaign and composition from the Shepherd School of Music at Rice University; Niko is a doctoral candidate (ABD) at Brandeis University.
+Niko was on the teaching staff at Massachusetts Institute of Technology and Harvard University.

 Niko lives and works independently in Cambridge, MA.